-- Are Social Security Disability Benefits Taxable on Federal Taxes?
+Are Retroactive Social Security Disability Benefits Taxable?

 For example, if you received $12,000 from Social Security and $5,000 from another source last year, your total provisional income was $11,000 ( $12,000/2 + $5,000).
 IRS Publication 915 gives instructions on how to determine your provisional income and the percentage of your benefits that are liable to taxation.

 Reporting Back Pay

-You have two choices for reporting back pay on your income tax return.
+You have two choices for reporting Social Security back pay on your taxes.
 One is to report the back pay as income in the year in which you received it.
 If you do this, the taxable portion of your benefits will all be taxed using that year's rate.
-The other option -- called lump sum election -- allows you to determine your tax rate on the lump sum payment as if you had been receiving the benefits from the time you were disabled.
+The other option – called lump sum election – allows you to determine your tax rate on the lump sum payment as if you had been receiving the benefits from the time you were disabled.

-Calculating Taxes on Lump Sum Election
+Calculating Lump Sum Payment Tax

 Calculate the amount of tax you would have paid each year if you received the benefit amount indicated on your 1099, then subtract the amounts you actually paid in those years.
 Add or subtract this result to your current tax return to determine your tax liability.
 For example, if you would have owed $1,000 in taxes last year if you had been receiving benefits, but actually paid $800 in taxes last year, you will need to add the $200 liability to your current tax return.

 Social Security lawyers' fees are often handled by the SSA directly and subtracted from claimants' back pay.
-If you paid lawyer's fees -- whether the SSA subtracted them from your back pay or you paid the lawyer directly -- you may deduct a percentage of those expenses equal to the percentage of your Social Security benefits that are taxable.
+If you paid lawyer's fees – whether the SSA subtracted them from your back pay or you paid the lawyer directly – you may deduct a percentage of those expenses equal to the percentage of your Social Security benefits that are taxable.

 - Social Security Administration: Benefits Planner | Income Taxes And Your Social Security Benefit